mbforbes/nlp-corpora-backend/header.md

 This table contains a live view of all corpora.
 It is updated daily by a crawler that scans all corpora and checks that they meet quality guidelines (immutability, access permissions, documentation, and corpus structure).

 Click on any corpus to view its readme.

-More information on restricted access is provided below.
+If the **Access** column shows a ✓, then it is open-access and ready for use.
+If not, the corpus is under restricted access due to its license or terms of use.
+Visit the [Restricted access](#restricted-access) section for details on each of these corpora.